Glossary

 An artifact is the result of packaging the binaries of a component into a distributable unit.

-There are 2 main artifact packaging types:
+There are 2 main artifact packaging formats:

 - Helm Chart: contains pointers to the set of container images needed to run a specific application version and flavor